jsupratman13/workspace/pyfiles/udacity_ai_robot/lesson3_particle_filter/README.md

 ##Conclusion
 * All 3 filters follow the same math above for measurement update, and motion update
+* Motion loses information and thus particles will tend to spread out more
+* particle filter with only 1 particle will ignore robot measurement (since it has same sample no matter what) and it will likely fail

 ##Google car difference
 * Robot Model